Baby Oil – Another Secret Hair Care Product that Won’t Break the Bank

 If you want to protect your curls, keep your extensions in perfect condition, or extend the life of your blowdry, wearing a silk hair wrap will help to preserve your style by preventing your hair from rubbing against your pillowcase.
 They will also help to keep your hair off your face and stop longer hair getting caught under your shoulders.

 There’s an old beauty myth that says you should brush your hair 100 times a day to promote shine and length.
-Although we haven’t yet proven this myth to be true, brushing your hair gently from bottom to top with a paddle brush before bed will ensure you’ll go to bed tangle-free.
+Although we haven’t yet proven this myth to be true, brushing your hair gently from bottom to top with a paddle brush before bed will ensure you’ll go to bed tangle-free if you have Type 1 straight hair, or even loose wavy hair.
 If shine is what your heart desires, brush your hair with a boar bristle brush as this type of brush is known for its ability to evenly distribute natural oils from the scalp through the hair.

 Using dry shampoo at night?
 Yep, this is a trick we hadn’t heard of either.
 Spraying dry shampoo on your hair before bed will ensure it has all night to absorb any excess oils from your roots and refresh the length of your hair.
 When you wake up, the dry shampoo will have worked its way around your hair, and your hair should feel more refreshed.
-Just don’t do this every night – dry shampoo is not a replacement for washing your hair.
+Just don’t do this every night – dry shampoo is not always good for your hair and is not a replacement for washing your hair.

 If you are tying your hair up when you go to bed, swap your elastic hair ties for softer fabric bands or scrunchies.
 Fabric ties won’t pull as harshly on individual hairs that can get twisted and tangled in your hair.
 They are also perfect for protective styles such as pineappling your curls on top of your head and won’t leave any dents and kinks in your hair.